70+ Concealed Carry Mistakes and How to Avoid Them [Update]

 Rotating Ammunition

-Guns are not one size fits all.
-The best gun for home defense isn't the best gun for concealed carry, and neither is likely ideal for backcountry hiking.
+Guns are not one-size-fits-all.
+The best gun for defending your home may not be the best gun for concealed carry, and neither is likely ideal for backcountry hiking.
+Guns can be expensive so over time as budget allows one should consider additional firearms that are best suited to different needs and objectives.

 gun store